leftlogic/ffconf/src/details/index.md

 ## Pre conference

-### Show and Tell with Async - 9-Nov
+### Show and Tell with Async - 7-Nov

-Our friends at Async are running a very special International Show & Tell at 7:15pm at Eagle Labs (opposite the conference venue).
+Our friends at Async are running a very special International Show & Tell at 7pm at (venue to be confirmed).
 If you're interested in giving a five minute talk, they'd also love to hear from you.
-[Please sign up in advance](https://asyncjs.com/international-show-n-tell-2023/) (to attend or speak).
-To find out more, see their Twitter [@asyncjs](https://twitter.com/asyncjs)
+[Please sign up in advance](https://asyncjs.com/international-show-n-tell-2024/) (to attend or speak).
+To find out more, join their Slack community [Slack](https://asyncjs.slack.com/join/shared_invite/zt-1aguxx86q-XjF_yWcFoJ8fyYYzoqgDaQ#/shared-invite/email).
+Afterwards, everyone will head to a local pub.

-### Pre conference social - 9-Nov

-Join us at [Al Campo Lounge](https://thelounges.co.uk/alcampo/) from 8pm on Thursday 9-Nov, to meet your fellow delegates, just an 8 minute walk from the station.
-We have the raised area on the left hand side reserved so anyone sat in that area is your new ff friend.

-### Pre event networking: running or coffee - 10 Nov
+### Pre event networking: running or coffee - 8 Nov

 We are hosting another pre-FFConf run!
 Meet outside Duke of Yorks at 7:30am led by two friendly FFConf regulars, [Chetan](https://twitter.com/chetbox) and [Matt](https://twitter.com/mattbee).
-Open to all abilities, a short 30 minute run leaving plenty of time to get showered before registration opens!
+Open to all abilities, explore beautiful Brighton in a short 30 minute run leaving plenty of time to get showered before registration opens!

 Not a runner?
-Moes@thecircus is practically next to Duke of York's and open from 8am and is a great place to grab a coffee and meet fellow attendees: [ffconf.org/morning-network](https://ffconf.org/morning-network).
-Kindly hosted by Julia and Scout, both [Brighton Codebar organisers](https://codebar.io/brighton)
+Curio Cafe is practically next to Duke of York's and open from 8am and is a great place to grab a coffee and meet fellow attendees: [ffconf.org/morning-network](https://ffconf.org/morning-network).
+Kindly hosted by Scout and Nigel, both [Brighton Codebar organisers](https://codebar.io/brighton)

 ## Health and Safety